 There are no separate classes of units and each unit has the same rights attaching to it as all other units of the Fund.

 8. Distributions to Unitholders

-The Fund expects to make distributions on a semi-annual basis.
-Subject to the Constitution, distributions (if any) will generally be paid within 14 Business Days of 31 December and within three months of 30 June.
+The Fund expects to make distributions on an annual basis.
+Subject to the Constitution, distributions (if any) will generally be paid within three months of 30 June.
 Distributions are expected but not guaranteed.